TERMS AND CONDITIONS

 - A processed casual entry form must be displayed on the dashboard of all casual rider vehicles.

 - Horse park keys that have been allocated to members are for the use of the member they have been allocated to exclusively.
-Members can bring registered (payment is part of registration) casual riders into the park with them but cannot give out their key for another rider to access the park independently of them.
+Members can bring paid and registered casual riders into the park with them, but they cannot give out their key for another rider to access the park independently of them.

 - Registrations run to the 30th of September annually and all keys must be returned at the end of the membership period.

-- Riders 16 years and under must be supervised by a registered adult rider.
+- Riders 16 years or under are considered children and must ride with a registered adult rider.

-- Logging trucks and other vehicles use the forest roads and they have right of way – extra care is required when crossing roads within the forest.
+- Logging trucks and other vehicles that use the forest roads have right of way – extra care is required when crossing forest roads.

 - You can cross forest roads, but you cannot ride along them.

-- ALL GATES ARE TO BE KEPT LOCKED AT ALL TIMES – UNLOCKED GATES LEAVE THE FOREST OPEN TO UNAUTHORISED ACCESS.
+- ALWAYS LOCK GATES BEHIND YOU – unlocked gates leave the forest open to unauthorised access.
 Throughout the year parts of the forest are grazed.
-Please ensure all grazing gates are kept closed to stop cattle wandering on the roads.
+Please ensure that all grazing gates are kept closed to stop cattle wandering on the roads.

-- Kake Hōiho members: You can use your keys to come in through the horse gates at Muriwai – you must lock the gates behind you.
-If you are with casual riders, they must be carrying a receipt to show that they have paid the casual rider fee.
-No entry through the horse gates before 6 am, or after 6 pm during the winter season and 8 pm during the summer season.
+- Kake Hōiho members: You can use your keys to come in through the horse gates at Muriwai.
+You must lock the gates behind you.
+If you are with casual riders, they must be wearing a hi-vis vest and carrying a receipt to show that they have paid the casual rider fee.
+No entry through the horse gates before 6.30 am, or after 6 pm in winter and 8 pm in summer.

 - NO RIDING DURING THE HOURS OF DARKNESS.

-- No access to the dune areas north of the 5-mile-strip beyond Old Telephone Track.
+- No access to the dune areas north of the Muriwai Regional Park, beyond Old Telephone Track.

-- Dogs are welcome in the forest with you, BUT they must be under full control at all times and tied up when they in the car park.
+- Dogs are welcome in the forest with you but they must always be under full control, able to keep up with you on your horse, and tied up when they are in the car park.

 - Smoking is prohibited when riding in the forest.